albertrex/thesis_blog/pages/about.markdown

 permalink: /about/
 ---

+By Albert Rex.

+This blog has been created to document my Master of Landscape Architecture Projects A & B thesis work at RMIT University, in Melbourne, Australia.

+A select collection of past work can be found at [Issuu](https://issuu.com/albertmrex?issuu_product=header&issuu_subproduct=publisher-home&issuu_context=link&issuu_cta=profile).

+Please feel absolutely free to get in touch!

+--- <br />

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 This blog has been created to document my Master of Landscape Architecture Projects A & B thesis work at RMIT University, in Melbourne, Australia.